Random stable laminations of the disk: Introduction

-Finally, we derive precise information about the faces of $\l$, which are the connected components of the complement of $\l$ in the closed unit disk.
+Finally, we derive precise information about the faces of $\mathfrak l$, which are the connected components of the complement of $\mathfrak l$ in the closed unit disk.
 When $\theta=2$, we already noted that all faces are triangles.
-On the other hand, when $\theta\in(1,2)$ each face is bounded by infinitely many chords.
-We prove more precisely that the set of extreme points of the closure of a face (or equivalently the set of points of the closure that lie on the circle) has Hausdorff dimension $1/\theta$.
+On the other hand, when $\theta\in(1,2)$, each face is bounded by infinitely many chords.
+We prove more precisely that the set of extreme points of the closure of a face (or, equivalently, the set of points of the closure that lie on the circle) has Hausdorff dimension $1/\theta$.

 Let us now sketch the main techniques and arguments used to establish the previous assertions.
-A key ingredient is the fact that the dual graph of $\l_n$ is a Galton-Watson tree conditioned on having $n$ leaves.
-In our previous work \cite{K}, we establish limit theorems for Galton-Watson trees conditioned on their number of leaves and, in particular, we prove an invariance principle stating that the rescaled Lukasiewicz path of a Galton-Watson tree conditioned on having $n$ leaves converges in distribution to $\X$ (see Theorem \ref{thm:leaves} below).
-Using this result, we are able to show that $\l_n$ converges towards the random compact set $\l$ described by (\ref{eq:reprX}).
-The representation \eqref{eq:reprH} then follows from relations between $\X$ and $\H$.
-Finally, we use \eqref{eq:reprH} to verify that the Hausdorff dimension of $\l$ is almost surely equal to $2-1/\theta$.
-This calculation relies in part on the time-reversibility of the process $\H$.
-It seems more difficult to derive the Hausdorff dimension of $\l$ from the representation \eqref{eq:reprX}.
+A key ingredient is the fact that the dual graph of $\mathfrak l_n$ is a Galton--Watson tree conditioned on having $n$ leaves.
+In our previous work \cite{K}, we establish limit theorems for Galton--Watson trees conditioned on their number of leaves and, in particular, we prove an invariance principle stating that the rescaled Lukasiewicz path of a Galton--Watson tree conditioned on having $n$ leaves converges in distribution to $X^{\mathrm{exc}}$ (see Theorem \ref{thmleaves} below).
+Using this result, we are able to show that $\mathfrak l_n$ converges toward the random compact set $\mathfrak l$ described by~(\ref{eqreprX}).
+The representation \eqref{eqreprH} then follows from relations between $X^{\mathrm{exc}}$ and $H^{\mathrm {exc}}$.
+Finally, we use \eqref{eqreprH} to verify that the Hausdorff dimension of $\mathfrak l$ is almost surely equal to $2-1/\theta$.
+This calculation relies in part on the time-reversibility of the process $H^{\mathrm{exc}}$.
+It seems more difficult to derive the Hausdorff dimension of $\mathfrak l$ from the representation \eqref{eqreprX}.

-The paper \cite {CK} develops a number of applications of the present work to enumeration problems and asymptotic properties of uniformly distributed random dissections.
+The paper \cite{CK} develops a number of applications of the present work to enumeration problems and asymptotic properties of uniformly distributed random dissections.